mjsalerno/memguard/README.md

 $ make PIN_ROOT=../pin
 ```

-- Now run the MemGuard tool on a sample binary
+- Now run the MemGuard tool on a sample binary from the src directory

 ```bash
 $ ../pin/pin.sh -t obj-intel64/memguard.so -- ./control